agridvn/agrid-js/packages/browser/playground/nuxtjs/README.md

-## PostHog Nuxt demo project
+## Agrid Nuxt demo project

-First, add your PostHog API key and instance address in `nuxt.config.ts`.
+First, add your Agrid API key and instance address in `nuxt.config.ts`.

 Run `npm install` to install the relevant packages.